 To date we have approximately 11 (0.7%) documented recurrences and the majority of these were within the first few years.

 Yes our surgery center is certified and has been inspected with the state.
-We are also been certified by the AAAASF which is an ambulatory surgery center inspecting board.
+We have also been inspected and certified by the AAAASF which is an ambulatory surgery center inspecting board.

 Please see the Marriott Fairfield Inn logo on our home page, ufirsthealth.com.
 Click on this logo and look on the left of the page and input your check in and check out date as well as number of guests/rooms.
 We have arranged a discount of $89.00 per night for our patients.
 Please use the corporate/promotional code YY1..
 Pick up to and from the airport and surgical center is complimentary for your convenience.